Alignak-monitoring/alignak-doc/source/03_how_it_work/03_environment_variables.rst

 Log Alignak actions
 -------------------

-Defining the ``TEST_LOG_ACTIONS`` environment variable will make Alignak add some information in its daemons log files to inform about the commands that are launched for the checks and the notifications.
-This is very useful to help setting-up the checks because the launched checks and their results are available as INFO log
+Defining the ``ALIGNAK_LOG_ACTIONS`` environment variable will make Alignak add some information in its daemons log files to inform about the commands that are launched for the checks and the notifications.
+This is very useful to help setting-up the checks because the launched checks and their results are available as INFO log in the Alignak daemons log files;)

 If this variable is set to 'WARNING', the logs will be at the WARNING level, else INFO.